 Rules vary by country on how to dispose of sharps and needles, that’s why it’s a good idea to check on your local rules.

 Some drug makers are redesigning their products and packaging to be friendlier to the environment.
-At GSK that includes efforts to source materials sustainably and make packaging that has less impact on the environment.
+At Haleon that includes efforts to source materials sustainably and make packaging that has less impact on the environment.